pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ## Prediction Step

 The next step works much like generating posterior predictive observations for new data in a GLM model but with one additional complication that the AR process also expects "new" data.
-Or put another we have to tell the model how many prediction steps we want to impute with the model we have just fit.
+Or put another way, we have to tell the model how many prediction steps we want to impute with the model we have just fit.
 So for the shape handling purposes we have to feed our model the observed data and an appropriate range of null values.

 ```{code-cell} ipython3
 prediction_length = 250